DVCone/flutter_course/courses/Section 2.md

 //Note:
       /*
-      you can't execute asyncronous example in widget_test.dart, use dardPad to try it */
+      you can't execute asynchronous example in widget_test.dart, use dartPad to try it */
 ```